What is Diamond Blackfan Anemia?

 How is DBA treated?

-To treat very low red blood cell counts in DBA patients, the two common options for treating DBA are corticosteroids and blood transfusions.
+To treat very low red blood cell counts in DBA patients, corticosteroids and blood transfusions are two common options for treating DBA.
 Bone marrow/stem cell transplantation may also be considered.
 Some children need no specific therapy.
 Your doctor will recommend the best treatment for you.

 What is corticosteroid treatment?

 Corticosteroids are drugs used to treat many medical conditions.
-One type of corticosteroid is called oral prednisone, one of the most successful treatments for children with DBA.
+One corticosteroid type is oral prednisone, one of the most successful treatments for children with DBA.

 What are the side effects of corticosteroid treatment?